 1. Computer Basics for Kids – Typing Skills

 When we think of essential computer skills for our children, typing isn’t something that is often discussed.
 But that really shouldn’t be the case, as learning to type is one of the most valuable skills that a child should learn.

 It can not only help them with their school work but can also set them up with an advantage in later life when it comes to exploring job opportunities.
 Many jobs now require quick typing skills, but with advances in technology that’s set to become even more important.

-Here are few merits of knowledge of typing for kids:
+Here are a few merits of knowledge of typing for kids:

 - Typing can improve English language skills: Typing engages various cognitive aspects of a child’s brain as it’s a very demanding motor activity.
 This results in the child being a lot more focused and conscious of what they are typing, as they will want to write the words out correctly.
-With this improved level of focus and engagement, it can help the child to improve their written English skills and also their spelling.
+This improved level of focus and engagement can help the child to improve their written English skills and also their spelling.